FlowFuse/website/src/blog/2024/04/using-mongodb-with-node-red.md

     - NoSQL
 ---

 MongoDB, a popular NoSQL database, is a favored choice among developers.
-As MongoDB continuously releases updates to enhance efficiency and suitability for manufacturing purposes, we find it essential to provide content for our Node-RED users.
+As MongoDB continuously releases updates to enhance efficiency and suitability for manufacturing purposes, we find providing content around MongoDB for our Node-RED users essential.
 In this guide, I will cover everything from MongoDB foundations to setup, providing you with step-by-step instructions for integration into your Node-RED applications.

 <!--more-->